-The key functions that are outsourced, in part or full, include day to day underwriting activities, risk and actuarial, accounting, legal and compliance, internal audit, investment management, information technology and human resources services, all of which are based on services agreements with various third parties.
+The key functions that are outsourced, in part or full, include day to day underwriting activities, risk and actuarial, accounting, legal and compliance, internal audit, investment management, information technology and human resources services, all of which are based on agreements with various third parties.

-A significant portion of the Company's operational activities are outsourced to its Sponsors under long-term agreements and include the following:
+A significant portion of the Company's operational activities are outsourced to its Sponsors under long-term service and investment management agreements.
+These include the following: